 Christmas Gift Ideas

-Besides homeschooling in December, I’m always busy with gift buying, too.
-I have some posts full of potential Christmas gift ideas that might come in handy for you.
+Besides homeschooling in December, I’m always busy buying gifts, too.
+These lists of potential Christmas gift ideas come in handy for me every year, and I bet they’ll be handy for you, as well.

 Do you have Christmas school in your homeschool?
 Please share your favorite resources or things to do!
 I love new ideas!